 In addition to helping clients plan for their future with wills, trusts and estate planning, our attorneys also help clients with successions and estates.
 In Louisiana, succession is the legal process of transmitting the estate assets and property to the heirs after death.
 In other states, this process is usually called probate.

-To speak with one of our lawyers about your estate planning questions, contact Stephenson, Chávarri & Lambert, LLC
+To speak with one of our lawyers about your estate planning questions, contact Stephenson, Chávarri & Dawson, LLC